alexandresanchograca/my-note-nuxt/README.md

 A simple note taking Nuxt Application with firebase connection, that allows Markdown view of your notes.

+For the auth to work it is needed to provide an Google Service Account, go to firebase->settings->service account and generate a JSON file as key.

 ## Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.